BLazzeD21/BLazzeD21/README.md

 # Hey, what's up! <img src="./hello.gif" width="30px">

-<samp>My name is Alexander and I am a web developer.
+<samp>My name is Alexander and I am a software engineer.
 I have been programming since 2017 and have implemented such projects as websites, bots, desktop applications for Windows and game servers.
 Now I develop in web development and learn more and more new technologies to become better.</samp>

 ## 🗃 My skills